-Figure 5: Average Price of Existing, New, and Mobile/Manufactured Homes as of October 2017 foot of a new site-built home, excluding land, was \$107.2.
+Figure 5: Average Price of Existing, New, and Mobile/Manufactured Homes as of October 2017

+Manufactured homes cost less to produce, with the average cost per square foot at about half the cost for a new site-built home (excluding the cost of the land) (Figure 6).
+In 2016, the average cost per square foot for a manufactured home was \$48.8, while the average cost per square foot of a new site-built home, excluding land, was \$107.2.
 The Manufactured Housing Institute (MHI) attributes the cost savings to the efficiencies of the factory-building process.
 These efficiencies arise from the use of standard building materials, a controlled construction environment that avoids traditional home construction problems such as weather, theft, vandalism, damage to building products and materials, and unskilled labor.
-MHI also notes that manufacturers have economies of scale cost savings, resulting from purchasing large quantities of materials, products and appliances.14
+MHI also notes that manufacturers have economies of scale cost savings, resulting from purchasing large quantities of materials, products and appliances.